 - Option to make donation to the app

 - An in-news section

 - Review the listed alerts

 - Event calendar

-If the law enforcement possesses it, they will deliver all information about the suspicious and his vehicle such as license plate number, colour and model.
+If the police officer possesses it, they will deliver all information about the suspect, and details about their vehicle such as license plate number, color and make/model.

 The Medina alert is a non-profit program, 501c3, so you can make a tax-exemption donation to Median alert organization by clicking on the “Donate” icon straight from the mobile app.
-Complete revenue from the donation is utilized for victim’s assistance, Witness/Spectator reward and for the hit and run research alertness and education.
+All revenue from the donation is utilized for victim’s assistance, Witness rewards, and for hit and run research and education.